-An assessment exercise of the Board's performance was carried out through a 'self-evaluation' questionnaire in which Board Members participated.
-Furthermore, assessment exercises of performance of the Committees were also carried out by virtue of 'self-evaluation' questionnaires completed by the Members of the Audit & Risk Committee, the Assets & Liabilities Committee and the Credit Committee.
+An assessment exercise of the Board's performance was carried out through a 'self-evaluation' questionnaire in which Board members participated.
+Furthermore, assessment exercises of performance of the committees were also carried out by virtue of 'self-evaluation' questionnaires completed by the members of the Audit & Risk Committee, the Assets & Liabilities Committee and the Credit Committee.
 These exercises also included an evaluation of the Chairman of each respective Committee.
-These 'self-evaluation' questionnaires were then set to be analysed by the ad hoc committee established by the Board to report to the Board accordingly.
+These 'self-evaluation' questionnaires were then set to be analysed by the Suitabilities & Evaluations Committee established by the Board to report to the Board accordingly.
 This exercise did not reveal the need for any material changes in the Bank's governance structures and organisation.
+Board members did however agree that it was in the interest of the Bank and all its stakeholders that the long protracted share disposal process by Cyprus Popular Bank Public Co Limited be successfully concluded, particularly to allow the Board to dedicate its entire focus and resources to other important matters.